ValleyBell/ExtractorsDecoders/README.md

 ## DIMUnpack

-This tool unpacks certain `.DIM` files that I was unable to open with DiskExplorer.
+This tool unpacks certain `.DIM` disk image files that I was unable to open with DiskExplorer.

 ## FoxRangerExtract

-Extracts music from the archives used by the Korean game developer Soft Action, which was responsible for the "Fox Ranger" series.
+This tool extracts music from the archives used by the Korean game developer Soft Action, which was responsible for the "Fox Ranger" series.

 The archives themselves are unencrypted, but the unpacked files may need an XOR decryption.